Table of Contents

 • StopSession: Stop the session

-• StopSession (keep image): Stop the session but keep the image background
+• StopSession (keep image): Stop the session but retain the image background

 • Deinitialize: Deinitialize the session